hidem1129-oss/Modular-Factory-System/Software/I2C_Debugger/README.md

 It helps confirm that motor, servo, sensor, and power monitoring boards are communicating correctly during tabletop demonstrations.

+This program is optimized for running on a Raspberry Pi 5, which controls the entire system.

 ---

 ## Main Features